by Sasha Alyson

 1. Data for the chart is drawn from More Than One-Half of Children and Adolescents Are Not Learning Worldwide, UNESCO , and UNESCO Institute for Statistics, Fact Sheet No. 46, September 2017 (UIS/FS/2017/ED/46).
 UNESCO gives four datapoints for each region; I took the average by which each datapoint exceeded gender parity.
 (Details are at Gender-Parity Chart – Source Data.)

-2. The aid industry endlessly jumbles four terms as if they were the same: Access to education; enrollment; attendance; and education.
+2. The aid industry endlessly jumbles four terms as if they were the same: Access to education; school enrollment; school attendance; and education.
 They are all very different.
 Living close to a school where teachers show up only half the time and children learn nothing is not true “access to education.”
 Enrollment data, which is easiest to count and produces the biggest numbers, is often presented as if it represents attendance, but attendance in some countries is only 50-80% of enrollment.
 To make matters worse, enrollment numbers from remote schools are regularly found to be outright lies.
 Finally, you can be educated without attending school; you can attend school without being educated.
 Fogging the facts is always a smart strategy if the facts make you look bad.
 The tobacco and soft-drink industries have known this for decades.